What Racial Righteousness Is and Why It Is Important

 One aspect of racial righteousness will include providing education regarding differences in race and culture for the purpose of Christ-centered unity, promoting understanding of historical issues of race.
 It is centered in the redemptive work of Jesus Christ and only seeks to build what Jesus came to build (1 Peter 2:9–10).

-To get a more in-depth understanding of issues of race, the church, and the Gospel, here are a few books we recommend:
+To get a more in-depth understanding of issues of race, the church, and the Gospel, here are a few books and videos we recommend:

 - Divided by Faith by Christian Smith and Michael O. Emerson

 - Building a Healthy Multi-Ethnic Church by Mark DeYmaz

 - The Color of Compromise by Jemar Tisby

 Dialogues on Race and Culture in the NAB

 Mutual understanding about race and culture is not arrived at through mandate or pressure but in the context of Christ-centered unity and dialogue where brothers and sisters of different perspectives can share openly and in an environment of grace.
 A foundational way we seek to grow in our understanding is through holding conversations between people of different ethnicities and views.
 We set the stage for one another to hear hearts and to seek understanding and even love in the context of being the church.